dariathompson/customer-preference-centre/README.md

 | Methods | add_customer, print_report | | print_dates |

 * PreferenceCentre class creates new instances of Customer when user adds a new customer.
 PreferenceCentre stores all the customers.
-* Customer class stores a name and preffered dates to receive marketing information
+* Customer class stores a name and preferred dates to receive marketing information
 * Report is initialised in PreferenceCentre class when user prints a report.
-* User can add more customers after printing the report and it will update it.
+* User can add more customers after printing the report and it will get updated if printed again.
-* After covering basics, I started thinking of edge cases: what if users do not pass their names; what if users pass empty spaces as their names; what if they choose a date out of range; what if the user types anything but an integer in the range; what if the user types anything but a day of the week.
+* After covering basics, I started thinking of the edge cases: what if users do not pass their names; what if users pass empty spaces as their names; what if they choose a date out of range; what if the user types anything but an integer in the range; what if the user types anything but a day of the week.
 In those cases user should see a helpful message.
 * I used Test Driven Development through the process.

 ## User Stories